-ftServer systems support connections to ftScalable Storage G3 or ftScalable Storage G4 systems, depending on the operating system and version of Automated Uptime Layer installed on the ftServer system.

-For more information, see "Supported Storage Systems" on page 4-2.
+ftServer systems support connections to ftScalable Storage G3 and ftScalable Storage G4 systems, depending on the operating system and version of Automated Uptime Layer installed on the ftServer system.
+For more information, see "Supported Storage Systems" on page 4-3.